danifitz/snowflake-scripts/README.md

 1. Install SnowSQL CLI
 2. Configure SnowSQL CLI at `~/.snowsql/config`
 3. Ensure the user you are connecting with has sufficient privileges
-4. Replace username and account in scripts

 ## Usage
 Create shell scripts to run these queries using SnowSQL.
 Here is an example of SnowSQL command:

-`snowsql -o output_format=json -o remove_comments=true -o header=true -o timing=false -o friendly=false -a <ACCOUNT> -u <USER> -q '<QUERY>' | tail -n +2 > table_metrics.json`
+`snowsql -o output_format=json -o remove_comments=true -o header=true -o timing=false -o friendly=false -a <ACCOUNT> -u <USER> -q '<QUERY>' | tail -n +2 > /tmp/file.json`

-The above command uses SnowSQL to execute a query, with machine readable output in JSON format which is tailed to a file.
-This file can be read by nri-flex.
+The above command uses SnowSQL to execute a query, with machine readable output in JSON format.

-Setup 1 minute cron jobs to run these scripts by running `crontab -e`

-For example:
-`* * * * * /home/user/script_name.sh`

-Use New Relic flex to send the contents of the files to New Relic
+The output can be sent to New Relic using nri-flex and the file api.